prettier/prettier/docs/api.md

 }
 ```

+The promise will be rejected if the type of `filePath` is not `string`.

 Setting `options.ignorePath` (`string`) and `options.withNodeModules` (`boolean`) influence the value of `ignored` (`false` by default).

 Providing [plugin](plugins.md) paths in `options.plugins` (`string[]`) helps extract `inferredParser` for files that are not supported by Prettier core.